 Daniel Hudon is a writer, public speaker, and adjunct faculty at Boston University in the Core Curriculum.
 His writings on science with a poetic lens have been published most recently in the Boston Globe.
 He has organized Ecoweek at Boston University for the past two years and explores intersections between art and science in his blog.
 More about Daniel…

 Charles Siebert is a new addition to our advisory board.
-We are so lucky to have his insight as we navigate the progress of our two projects.
-You can read many of his New York Times articles here.
+You can read many of his New York Times articles here which explore the emotional lives of various animals and the complexity of human/non-human animal relationships in society.
 He is the author of two memoirs and a novel.
-A poet, journalist, essayist, and contributing writer for The New York Times Sunday Magazine, his work has appeared in a broad array of publications, including The New York Times Sunday Magazine, The New Yorker, Harper’s, Vanity Fa – See more at: http://authors.simonandschuster.com/Charles-Siebert/37563021#sthash.gc37dFXJ.dpuf
+A poet, journalist, essayist, and contributing writer for The New York Times Sunday Magazine, his work has appeared in a broad array of publications, including The New York Times Sunday Magazine, The New Yorker, Harper’s, Vanity Fair – See more at: http://authors.simonandschuster.com/Charles-Siebert/37563021#sthash.gc37dFXJ.dpuf

 Bruce Fuller, Professor of Education and Public Policy, University of California at Berkeley